projectfluent/fluent-rs/intl-memoizer/README.md

 The `fluent-rs` workspace is a collection of Rust crates implementing [Project Fluent][], a localization system designed to unleash the entire expressive power of natural language translations.

-This crate provides a memoizer specifically tailored for storing lazy-initialized intl formatters.
+This crate is a memoizer specifically tailored for storing lazy-initialized intl formatters.

 [Project Fluent]: https://projectfluent.org